Wilbertz/Continuous-Control/Report.md

 reinforcement learning](https://arxiv.org/abs/1509.02971).
 In particular the networks architectures for both actor and critic and specific values for most hyperparameters are based on this paper.

+The paper describes an algorithms that uses a Deep Deterministic Policy Gradient (DDPG) agent.

 A model-free, off-policy actor-critic algorithm using deep function approximators that can learn policies in high-dimensional continuous action spaces, is used.
 Model-free policy based learning algorithms are algorithms in which the agent learns directly from the un-processed observation spaces without domain knowledge.

 The Learning algorithm uses the Actor-Critic model in which the Critic model learns the value